Skip to main contentSkip to navigation

 Forensic cases (litigation holds, internal investigations, breach response engagements) follow the same chain-of-custody log plus a signed custody form at intake and delivery.
 We do not perform forensic analysis or expert-witness testimony; we deliver bit-for-bit images and reconstructed file trees suitable for handoff to a forensic examiner or counsel.

 No Data = No Charge.
 The no-fix-no-fee guarantee applies to business cases identically to consumer cases.
-An unsuccessful enterprise recovery leaves a $0 invoice; return shipping of the member drives is the only optional cost.
+An unsuccessful enterprise recovery leaves no recovery invoice; return shipping of the member drives is the only optional cost.

 Buffalo NAS Recovery FAQ